vickyli1015/DSC180-Functional-Connectivity-Project/README.md

 ## Project Structure:

-`main.ipynb` is the combination of all of our analysis and exploration on dynamic functional connectivity.
+`main.ipynb` is the combination of all of our analysis and exploration of dynamic functional connectivity.

-`etl.py` contains the function of loading the data, brain labels that correlated with our brain region, and the brain image data.
+`etl.py` contains the function of loading the data, brain labels that correlate with our brain region, and brain image data.

 `requirement.txt` contains the non-built-in Python libraries that are used in our project.

+`Previous Explorations` is the folder that contains all the details and steps of our analysis which is sorted by the creator of the analysis.

+`sliding_window_brain` is the folder that contains the interactive plots for each sliding window along with the connections in HTML form.
+Feel free to play with it!

+`images_latex ` is the folder that contains the high-quality images in the final report.

+`Behavioral Data` is the folder that contains the data we explored and prepared for the next project.